Chingu-cohorts/voyage-wiki-chgmgt/Section-04.-Setting-Up-Your-Git-Workflow.md

 specify on top of the branch type.
 For example feature/course-review.
 Consult the wiki for more details and examples.
 - development: Reflects the candidate code for the next release.
-Developers work in developer branches, which are then pulled into this branch.
+Developers work in working branches, which are then pulled into this branch.
 All code pulled into this branch must be tested and undergo peer review as part of the PR process.
 - master: Only updated from PR's from the development branch for release.
 This